Travelogue – Greece 2022

 To Ioannina we took the Katára pass.
 The Katára pass is a mountain pass in the Pindus Mountains in northern Greece.
 The pass is located 5 km northeast of the city of Metsovo.
 Located on the border of Epirus and Thessaly, it forms the separation between the river basins of the Aoös in the southwest and the Pineios in the east.
 Its height is about 1,705 m making it one of the highest passes in Greece.
 The Greek national road 6 (Larissa – Trikala – Metsovo – Ioannina – Igoumenitsa) crosses the Katára pass.
 With the opening of the Egnatia Odos highway running through tunnels further south, traffic has decreased sharply.
 We also drove around the lake where the Aoös river originates.
 It is the highest mountain lake in Greece

-We spend the night in Ligkiadis, high on the other side of the Pamviotida lake.
+We spend the night in Ligkiadis, high on the other side of the Pamvotida lake.
 The view of Ioannina was beautiful during the day and in the evening.
-Ioannina is located on the western shore of the beautiful Pamviotida lake and is one of the most atmospheric cities of northern Greece.
-The walls of the old, fortified town, the Kastro, enclose a quiet neighborhood, dotted with minarets, and the islet of Nissaki in the middle of Lake Pamviotida.
+Ioannina is located on the western shore of the beautiful Pamvotida lake and is one of the most atmospheric cities of northern Greece.
+The walls of the old, fortified town, the Kastro, enclose a quiet neighborhood, dotted with minarets, and the islet of Nissaki in the middle of Lake Pamvotida.
 We strolled through Ioannina and visited a number of landmarks, including the Kastro, the Aslan Pascha mosque, the Fethie mosque, the Jewish quarter.
 The synagogue was unfortunately closed.
 Of course, we also walked along the lake.